 In our middle school and high school group work, we include several sessions dedicated to pet (specifically, canine) therapy.
 In addition to lots of fun interaction with happy dogs, the therapy implements life skills related to confidence-building, good decision making, building healthy relationships, boosting self-esteem, increasing self-advocacy, and improving communication.

-Please check out this Pet Therapy Organization with whom we currently collaborate:
+Please check out this Pet Therapy Organization with whom we have collaborated recently:

 For additional information about the therapeutic value